Sean Connery as James Bond, British government agent in repose

 Bond wears dark formal trousers with the traditional single black side stripe down each leg.
 They may possibly be the same as the black flat front formal trousers he wears with his off-white dinner jacket in Las Vegas, but they can’t be the same as the distinctive black dinner suit with its red-accented facings and details.

-If you like the look of the navy velvet shawl-collar dinner jacket, you can also channel Colin Firth’s look in Kingsman: The Secret Service when Galahad sports a “dope-ass smoking jacket” with a white formal shirt, black bow tie, and Black Watch plaid trousers for a McDonald’s dinner with Samuel L. Jackson’s character.
+If you like the appearance of the navy velvet shawl-collar dinner jacket, you can also look out for Colin Firth’s ensemble in Kingsman: The Secret Service when Galahad sports a “dope-ass smoking jacket” with a white formal shirt, black bow tie, and black watch plaid trousers for a McDonald’s dinner with Samuel L. Jackson’s character.

 What to Imbibe